mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 academy, the Imperial Trin Institute of Commerce (ITIC).
 ITIC trains merchant spacer crews, but also offers courses in related areas such as brokerage and business law.
-Many of the personnel on the ‘spacer’ side of the institute also undertake Naval Reservist training at the Imperial Navy base in the system.
+Many of the personnel on the 'spacer' side of the institute also undertake Naval Reservist training at the Imperial Navy base in the system.

 As already noted, the Imperial Navy has a base in the Trin system which serves as headquarters for the subsector fleet and a base for heavy squadrons of the Sector Fleet.
-Trin’s system defences are commanded from a ground installation on Trin itself, but many of the system defence vessels berth at the naval base.
+Trin's system defences are commanded from a ground installation on Trin itself, but many of the system defence vessels berth at the naval base.
 Trin also has a small scout base to serve the communications network.